swong6/EXCEL.RevenueAnalysis/README.md

 - **Profit Margins**: Historical profit margins applied consistently across quarters provided a reliable basis for profit estimation.

 ## Conclusion
-By employing observed and historical data, the estimated 1Q15 profit for Go.com is approximately $1,933,128.
+By employing observed and historical data, the estimated 1Q15 profit is approximately $1,933,128.
 This analysis involved summing the daily revenues for each product line and applying historical profit margins from the past five quarters.
 Despite data irregularities, including outliers and missing data points, the dataset appeared reliable overall.
 Consistent profit margins across quarters provide confidence in the profit estimation, highlighting the importance of thorough data analysis and validation.

 ---